secretlycarl/onboarderr/README.md

 Most customization is done on setup and settings in the admin panel, but you may want to tweak some HTML contents or instructional images it comes with.

+## Mobile Poster Scrolling

+You can control how poster carousels behave on mobile devices by setting the `MOBILE_SCROLL_MODE` environment variable in your `.env` file:

+- `MOBILE_SCROLL_MODE=auto` (default): Auto-scroll with manual touch interaction
+- `MOBILE_SCROLL_MODE=manual`: Manual scrolling only, no auto-scroll

+This affects both the main onboarding page and audiobookshelf page poster carousels.

 - ```onboarding_section7.html``` is personalized, you should change it to what you want it to say

 - Delete placeholder ```plex_submissions.json``` and ```audiobookshelf_submissions.json```.
 The ones that come with it have example data to populate the requests sections on ```/services```